Write for Kappan magazine

-Payment is for print and electronic use in one issue, which may include distribution of, through third party vendors such as EBSCO, PDFs of articles that include illustrations, photographs, and/or cartoons.
+Payment for photographs, illustrations and cartoons is for full, nonexclusive print and electronic use, which may include distribution of, through third-party vendors such as Sage Publications, full text and PDFs of articles that include illustrations, photographs and/or cartoons.

-We provide three copies of the issue in which the photographs or illustrations appear, and tearsheets of published cartoons.
+We provide two copies of the issue in which the work appears.

-Send samples to: Design Director, Phi Delta Kappan, P.O.
-Box 7888, Bloomington, Indiana 47407-7888 OR via e-mail (or a link to your web portfolio) to firstname.lastname@example.org.
+Send samples to: firstname.lastname@example.org.
 Please do not telephone with inquiries or send unsolicited original work.

 Kappan cartoons are well-known in the field of education and considered a hallmark of the publication.
-Kappan editors review hundreds of cartoons every month but are able to publish only a few.
+Kappan editors review hundreds of cartoons every year but publish only a few.